Manikanth26/CouponManagementSystem/README.md

 1. Relies on valid DTOs from client (minimal validation).
 2. No coupon stacking support.
 3. No audit logs for coupon creation/usage.
 4. Concurrency issues may arise for high-volume coupon usage.
-5. Error handling is basic (common cases only).

 ---